rizdaprasetya/mt-alt-doc/README.md

 	- If the link refer to some html id, use this `/en/snap/overview.md#integration`, instead of `?id=integration`
 - Sidebar menu is rendered from `_sidebar.md` file
 	- Link title will be used as the page title, to define title, e.g: `- [menu name](/en/menu/path.md "Page Title Here")`
+- Nav content is no longer using `_navbar.md` file, but is hardcoded inside `index.html`, edit the html if you need to edit Nav element.
 - This project is using [Docsify](https://docsify.js.org/).
 - `index.html` contains all the Docsify script, plugins, and config.
 	- External `css`,`js` file dependencies (`<script>` tag) should have ["intigrity" SRI attribute](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity). e.g: use [jsdelivr.com](https://www.jsdelivr.com/package/npm/prismjs?version=1.17.1&path=components), click `copy HTML + SRI`.